Polynomial Heisenberg algebras, multiphoton coherent states and geometric phases: Multiphoton coherent states

 Once again, using the wavefunction of Eq.~(\ref{59}) we can get the wavefunctions associated to the states in Eqs.~(\ref{66}-\ref{68}):

 where $\langle x\rangle$ and $\langle p\rangle$ are given in Eq.~(\ref{24}) while

 and

 By applying now the evolution operator $U(t)$ on the states of Eqs.~(\ref{66}-\ref{68}) we can obtain the corresponding time-dependent wavefunctions $\psi^j_z(x,t)=\langle x\vert U(t)\vert z\rangle_j$, $j=0,1,2$.
-Examples of the corresponding probability densities are shown in Figure \ref{fig:psik3j0} for $j=0$, in Figure \ref{fig:psik3j1} for $j=1$ and in Figure~\ref{fig:psik3j2} for $j=2$.
+Examples of the corresponding probability densities for the eigenvalue $z=1+i$ are shown in Figure \ref{fig:psik3j0} for $j=0$, in Figure \ref{fig:psik3j1} for $j=1$ and in Figure~\ref{fig:psik3j2} for $j=2$.

 As in the previous case, the evolving coherent states $U(t)\vert z\rangle_0$, $U(t)\vert z\rangle_1$ and $U(t)\vert z\rangle_2$ are also cyclic, but with a period $\tau=T/3=2\pi/3$.
-This means that these states recover their initial form before the oscillator period has elapsed, {\it i.e.}, the {\it good}, the {\it bad} and the {\it ugly} coherent states exhibit a marked quantum behavior.
+This means that these states recover their initial form before the oscillator period has elapsed, {\it i.e.}, the triphoton coherent states exhibit a marked quantum behavior.

 For arbitrary $k$, the process is analogous to the second and third order cases.
 Firstly, the SCS which are rotated subsequently by a phase $\mu=\exp\left(\frac{2\pi i}{k}\right)$ are expanded in terms of the MCS as $\ket{\mu^jz}=\mathbf{M}_{j,l}\ket{z}_l$, with the coefficients of the expansion constituting the cyclic group, as it is explored in~\cite{clm95,cl12}: